Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation

 \subsection{Sine Regression}

 The sine regression experiment, a standard benchmark in meta-learning \cite{finn2017model}, serves as our initial test for the CSM mechanism.
 This curve-fitting regression problem allows us to assess its benefits in NCF.
-This experiment also evaluates the impact of $H\in \{1,5,100\}$ gradient update iterations on the CAVIA \cite{zintgraf2019fast} and MAML \cite{finn2017model} baselines, and in our FlashCAVIA implementation.
-We generate input-output pairs based on the generalized sinusoid $y = A \sin{(x-\alpha)}$, where amplitude $A \in [0.1, 0.5]$ and phase $\alpha \in [0, \pi]$ are sampled from uniform distributions.
+This experiment also evaluates the impact of $H\in \{1,5,100\}$ gradient update iterations on the CAVIA \cite{zintgraf2019fast} and MAML \cite{finn2017model} baselines\footnote{We note that these GBML baselines are additionally different in their meta-update step as we describe in \cref{alg:cavia_algorithm}.}, and in our FlashCAVIA implementation.
+We generate input-output pairs based on the generalized sinusoid $y = A \sin{(x-\alpha)}$, where amplitude $A \in [0.1, 5.0]$ and phase $\alpha \in [0, \pi]$ are sampled from uniform distributions.
 The same distributions are used for both meta-training and adaptation.
 We explore low-, medium-, and high-data regimes with $N=250$, $N=1000$, and $N=12500$ environments, respectively.

 The results of our large-scale sine regression experiment comparing MAML, CAVIA, FlashCAVIA, and NCF across various data regimes, are presented in \cref{tab:sine_results}.
 MAML and the original CAVIA implementation demonstrate performance consistent with \cite{zintgraf2019fast}, showing minimal improvement when scaling inner gradient updates to 100.
+Such behaviours are expected given that GBML is optimized for very few gradient steps, which is beneficial in resource-constrained scenarios.
 In contrast, FlashCAVIA exhibits significant benefits from 100 inner updates, surpassing NCF in high-data regimes ($N=125000$).
 Notably, all GBML methods display poorer results with larger $|B|$, suggesting potential issues with meta-gradient descent directions.
 Conversely, NCF performance improves with increased tasks per meta-update.
 An important observation is the larger error bars for NCF compared to GBML baselines, indicating greater variability in environment resolution.

 Our findings indicate that the extended inner optimization process in FlashCAVIA significantly enhances its performance, unlike the original CAVIA and MAML.
 However, \cref{fig:sine_all} suggests that FlashCAVIA may not necessarily benefit from the CSM process, particularly with $d_{\xi} =50$.
 This contrasts the relation NCF has with $d_{\xi}$.
 We also observe that NCF exhibits greater overfitting than GBML in \textbf{low $N$ - low $|B|$} regimes.
 These results suggest that for curve-fitting problems permitting large batches of $|B|$, NCF is preferable, while FlashCAVIA should be chosen over other GBML approaches when time and computational resources are abundant.